MatthiasHarzer/firebase-storage-cache-server/README.md

 # A Simple File Cache Server For [Firebase Cloud Storage](https://firebase.google.com/docs/storage)

 Caches files from the Firebase Cloud Storage.
-This project aims to reduce the traffic of the Firebase Cloud Storage, which is limited to 1GB per day, thus cutting costs.
+This project aims to reduce the traffic of the Firebase Cloud Storage, which is limited to 1GB per day for free, thus cutting costs.

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)